- You do not have any products in your shopping cart yet.

 Why are such damages not covered by warranty?

-Such damages are not caused by a product defect but by environmental influences that we as manufacturers or dealers cannot control.
+Such damages are not caused by a product defect but by environmental influences that we as manufacturer or retailer cannot control.
 The wood simply reacts naturally to unnatural conditions.

-Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not covered by warranty.
+Therefore, cracks caused by incorrect indoor climate, heat, dryness or extreme location conditions are not covered by warranty.

 How do you best protect your table permanently?

-- Maintain humidity levels between 45–60 %.
+- Keep humidity in the range of 45–60 %.

 - Avoid direct sunlight on the tabletop.

-- Do not place the table directly next to fireplaces, stoves, or strong radiators.
+- Do not place the table directly next to fireplaces, stoves or strong radiators.

 - Avoid using underfloor heating under your table.

-- Regularly care for the surface with suitable products.
+- Care for the surface regularly with suitable products.

 We won’t leave you alone!

 Even with the best care, wood remains a natural product.
-If you discover cracks, stains, or other damages, just contact us.
-We will help you with recommendations for care products, repair kits, and tips for the location.
-This way, you will enjoy your solid wood table for a long time – whether waxed, oiled, or lacquered.
+If you discover cracks, stains or other damages, just contact us.
+We will help you with recommendations for care products, repair kits and tips on location.
+This way you can enjoy your solid wood table for a long time – whether waxed, oiled or lacquered.